nadavrot/compressor/docs/details.md

 ## Models

-The adaptive arithmetic encoder can use one of two models: Bitonic and DMC.
+The adaptive arithmetic encoder can use one of two models: Bitwise and DMC.
 Both of the models try to predict the probability of the next bit, to allow the arithmetic encoder to encode the input stream with fewer bits.
+The current implementation of the adaptive arithmetic encoder uses a mixer of the Bitwise and DMC models.

-### Bitonic
+### Bitwise
-The Bitonic model is relatively simple.
+The Bitwise model is relatively simple.
 The input stream is a sequence of bits.
 The last 'n' bits of input are considered the prediction context and are used to predict the next bit.
 The context bits are used as a key to a large array.
 Each entry in the array holds the number of 1s in the input, and the total number of